 Type of Policy: Human Resources

-This policy establishes standards for alternate work locations for employees of the University of Florida.
+This policy establishes standards for remote work locations for employees of the University of Florida.

 This policy applies to all faculty and staff of the University of Florida.

-When considering whether it is appropriate for an employee to work at an alternate location, it is important to consider the following questions.
-In order for an employee to be eligible to work at an alternate location, you must be able to answer “yes” to the following questions:
+When considering whether it is appropriate for an employee to work at a remote location, it is important to consider and answer “yes” to the following questions:

-- From a supervisory perspective, is the employee a good choice for working at an alternate location given his or her ability to work autonomously, need for face-to-face communication, ability to control and schedule workflow, reliability concerning work hours, self-discipline regarding work, etc.?
+- From a supervisory perspective, is the employee a good choice for working at a remote location given his or her ability to work autonomously, need for face-to-face communication, ability to control and schedule workflow, reliability concerning work hours, self-discipline regarding work, etc.?

-- University of Florida supervisors are not obligated to provide this arrangement, and the University of Florida has the right to refuse to assign an alternate location to any employee and/or to terminate the arrangement at any time—regardless of whether the request meets the criteria established by the Alternate Work Location Policy.
+- University of Florida supervisors are not obligated to provide this arrangement, and the university has the right to refuse to assign a remote location to any employee and/or to terminate the arrangement at any time—regardless of whether the request meets the criteria established by the Alternate Work Location Policy.

-- Conversely, employees have the right to refuse to work at an alternate location if the option is made available to them.
-However, employees are not relieved of their responsibility to perform all essential functions of their position with or without reasonable accommodation.
-Employees who choose to work at an approved alternate location have the right to return to their former in-office work patterns at any time upon providing 14 calendar days’ notice, and they may exercise their rights under applicable Family and Medical Leave Act or University of Florida leave policies.
+- Employees who choose to work at an approved remote location have the right to return to their former in-office work patterns at any time upon providing 14 calendar days’ notice, and they may exercise their rights under applicable Family and Medical Leave Act or University of Florida leave policies.

-- Has the employee submitted a completed “request for accommodation” form to the UF ADA Office at least 30 calendar days in advance?
+- If the employee’s medical hardship is due to an ADA recognized disability, has the employee submitted a completed Reasonable Accommodation Request Form to the Office of ADA Compliance at least 30 calendar days in advance?

-- Is he or she unable to travel to and from work with or without reasonable accommodation but able to perform all assigned essential functions of the job from the alternate work location?
+- Is the employee unable to travel to and from work with or without reasonable accommodation but able to perform all assigned essential functions of the job from the remote work location?

-If you answered “yes” to the applicable questions above and have decided to allow an employee to work at an alternate location:
+If you answered “yes” to the applicable questions above and have decided to allow an employee to work at a remote location:

-- Have you agreed upon a work schedule—either full- or part-time—which will be followed by the employee?
+- Have you agreed upon a work schedule—either full- or part-time—and desired outcomes that will be followed by the employee?

-- Any changes to the employee’s work schedule must be reviewed and approved by his or her supervisor in advance.
-If nonexempt, the employee also must understand that he or she is NOT allowed to work overtime without prior management approval in writing.
+- Any changes to the employee’s work schedule must be reviewed and approved by their supervisor in advance.
+If nonexempt, the employee also must understand that they are not allowed to work overtime without prior management approval in writing.

-- Does the employee have adequate dedicated space at the alternate work location to allow and support work-related activities?
+- Does the employee have adequate dedicated space at the remote work location to allow and support privacy and confidentiality of work-related activities?

-- Has he or she agreed to practice the same safety habits in the designated alternate work location as he or she would in his or her office on University of Florida premises and to report any changes that would affect his or her general health and safety?
+- Has the employee agreed to practice the same safety habits in the designated remote work location as they would in their office on University of Florida premises and to report any changes that would affect their general health and safety?